DigitalFuturesOCADU/df-pong/README.md

 - **Unique Hardware Identifier**: Each device broadcasts a different UUID at the hardware level
 - **Browser-Agnostic**: Works regardless of name caching or pairing history
 - **No Ambiguity**: Only one device will match the requested UUID
-- **Reliable**: Students always connect to their assigned device, first time, every time
+- **Reliable**: Players always connect to their assigned device, first time, every time

 ### Technical Architecture